 Experience in Medical Advanced Manufacturing

 Oconee County is blessed to have a diverse industrial manufacturing base and a deep labor pool to provide lasting results on the manufacturing front.
-One area that Oconee County does well in is the medical arena thanks to companies like Covidien and Ulbrich.
+One area that Oconee County does well in is the medical arena thanks to companies like Ulbrich.
 When it comes to manufacturing, Oconee County is the “sweet spot” in the Upstate of South Carolina.

 Oconee County and the Energy sector go hand-in-hand due to strong relationships with Duke Energy, Blue Ridge Electric Cooperative and energy–related manufacturers that call our community home.
 Oconee County desires to strengthen the energy cluster by focusing on mechanical and electrical components for renewable energy technologies, components for the nuclear energy industry as well as the electrical distribution system, and the development of new technologies to support the energy sector as a whole.